Basic concepts for designers in the Power BI service

 - Office 365 app launcher

-- Power BI home buttons
+- Power BI home button

 We'll dig into these features later, but first let's review some Power BI concepts.
-Or you might want to watch this video first before reading the rest of this article.
-In the video, Will reviews the basic concepts and gives a tour of Power BI service.
+Or you might want to watch this video first.
+In the video, Will reviews the basic concepts and gives a tour of the Power BI service.

 Power BI concepts

 A dataset is a collection of data that you import or connect to.
 Power BI lets you connect to and import all sorts of datasets and bring all of it together in one place.
 Datasets can also source data from dataflows.

 can be used over and over in one or in many workspaces.

 can be used in many different reports.